pulumi/pulumi/docs/design/deps.md

 ## References

-Each package is referred to using a URL-like scheme, facilitating multiple package management distribution schemes.
+Each package is referenced using a URL-like scheme, facilitating multiple package management distribution schemes.
 For example, the URL `https://hub.mu.com/aws/ec2#^1.0.6` references the `aws/ec2` package on MuHub's built-in package manager, and askes specifically for version `1.0.6` or higher using semantic versioning resolution.